-Known as one of the wonders of the Peak, Chatsworth House in Derbyshire and the Peak District is the home of the Duke and Duchess of Devonshire.
+Known as one of the wonders of the Peak, Chatsworth House in Derbyshire is the home of the Duke and Duchess of Devonshire ,the Cavendish Family.
 Chatsworth house and gardens have attracted visitors, from all over the world, for many generations.

 The stunning chapel at Chatsworth House was built between 1688 and 1693 by the 1st Duke, and has remained unaltered ever since.
 Laguerre and Ricard painted the walls and ceilings with scenes from the life of Christ and Verrio painted the picture of Doubting Thomas over the altar.